datascientistasociety/ServiceManual/missionvision.md

 The modus operandi of the Data Scientista Society is to build relationships among co-located women enthusiastic about data, a.k.a data scientistas, while also practicing mutual supportiveness towards competency, success, and leadership.

-##Programs##

-The programs to achieve this mission include:

-*speaker events
-*classes
-*literature review sessions, and
-*referrals for wider opportunity

-Colloquially, we call these fairs, classes, book club, and Quick List, respectively.

 ##Notes##